cloudmesh-book/book-latex-2018/cloud-clusters/chapters/doc/piazza.md

     that you have tried but didn't work.
 Avoid using screenshots if they are not needed.
 (I mention this again).

-7. IN case of a technical issue describe relevant system details.
+7. In case of a technical issue describe relevant system details.
 For example, it is essential to designate your operating system and type of computer and any components that might be involved in your problem.
 List any error code that has been displayed.
 Be prepared to